snic-nsc/esgf_dl/README.md

 - The Singularity has been tested and found to work on Linux, and the Docker container has been tested and found to work on Linux, Windows 10, and MacOS.
 ## Which one to use
 - If you are running MacOS or Windows, your choice has to be Docker.
-- The singularity container can be used on a machine without needing to be root or root-equivalent.
+- The Singularity container can be used on a machine without needing to be root or root-equivalent.
-- The singularity shell environment defaults to the same userid/groupid as that of the user running the environment, so no need to worry about file-permissions.
+- The Singularity shell environment defaults to the same userid/groupid as that of the user running the environment, so no need to worry about file-permissions.
-- The docker container runs as user 'root'; any files downloaded within the container, even onto the manually mounted home directory, will be owned by 'root'.
+- The Docker container runs as user 'root'; any files downloaded within the container, even onto the manually mounted home directory, will be owned by 'root'.
 You have to manually use `chown` to change ownership; you don't need to do this on MacOS.
 - Singularity is supported on all major linux platforms and can be run natively, but installation on Mac requires vagrant/vm deployment, costing the advantage of auto-mounting.
 - Depending on which container you choose, you need to have Singularity or Docker installed on your host machine. it's out of the scope of this document to explain installation instructions, but the following urls have been found to be useful:
     - [Singularity Installation on Linux](https://singularity.lbl.gov/install-linux)